Education and Programs

 All content from AFP Orange County is approved for earning credits toward a CFRE certification.

-- Candidate is a member of the Orange County Chapter of AFP.
+- is a member of the Orange County Chapter of AFP.

-- Candidate is employed as a fundraising professional or, if candidate is an executive director, a substantial amount of time must be devoted to fundraising.
+- is employed as a fundraising professional or, if is an executive director, a substantial amount of time must be devoted to fundraising.

 - Candidate agrees to complete and return an evaluation form to the Scholarship Committee and prepare a one-page report for the AFP Board of Directors about his or her experience.